codevibe-de/java9-17.training/c20_modules/EXERCISE.md

 Create a new Maven or Gradle based project in a separate folder.

-Your project should contain two Maven/Gradle modules - do not use Java 9 modularization yet.
+Your project should contain two Maven modules/Gradle subprojects.
+DO NOT use Java 9 modularization yet.
 These modules can be named e.g.

 * mod-appl
 * mod-libA

 The parent project does not contain any sources.